Ford Foundation: Fellowship programs

+Launched in 2020, the Ford Global Fellowship is a $50 million, 10-year program (active until 2030) designed to fund individuals attempting to address global inequality.

 Infectious diseases

 In 1987, the foundation began making grants to fight the AIDS epidemic and in 2010 made grant disbursements totaling $29,512,312.

 In June 2020, Ford Foundation decided to raise $1 billion through a combination of 30 and 50- year bonds.
 The main aim was to help nonprofits hit by the pandemic.

 Impact investing

 According to Fast Company in 2018, "Ford spends between $500 million and $550 million a year to support social justice work around the world.
 But last year, it also pledged to plow up to $1 billion of its overall $12.5 billion endowment over the next decade into impact investing via mission-related investments (MRIs) that generate both financial and social returns."
 Former Foundation president Darren Walker wrote in a 2015 New York Times op-ed that the grant-making philanthropy of institutions like the Ford Foundation "must not only be generosity, but justice."
 Walker added that the Ford Foundation seeks to address "the underlying causes that perpetuate human suffering" to grapple with and intervene in "how and why" inequality persists.
+In 2020, the Ford Foundation announced $180 million new grants to support racial justice and civil rights groups.